 - A stand-alone player– While almost all marketers who work in corporations are used to being part of a bigger team, a startup marketer in a young company is a stand-alone player who needs to make decisions without sharing the responsibility with other people.
 It’s a lonely position, and marketers struggle here – even experienced ones who are used to working in startups.
 But marketers who are inexperienced at working alone may break.
 I have seen it more than once.

 - Full-stack in nature – While marketers in corporations are hardly ‘full stack’ in nature, and usually they master specific activities, counting on other team members to complete the marketing mix, startup marketers must operate multi-area activities simply because they work alone and their resources are limited.
-They don’t have someone on the ground to be the focal point for social, another one for PR, a third one for lead-gen and… you get the idea. it’s just them on board.
+They don’t have someone on the ground to be the focal point for social, another one for PR, the third one for lead-gen and… you get the idea. it’s just them on board.
 If they lack the know-how, and naturally have no one to train them, disappointment and frustration occur.

 - A CMO, project manager, and a hands-on executer – Corporate marketers are often clever project managers and can lean on third-party agencies to run all their hands-on activities.
 However, young startups have limited budgets, meaning that no matter how senior the marketer working in the startup is in terms of title, he or she will eventually have to run a ‘CMO level strategic thinking’ AND conduct project management related planning, AND deal with hands-on execution (even when an external agency is on board to support parts of the execution).
 Not every marketer is built for this unique mix of skills.